 How To Find The Best Left Handed Golf Clubs

 Finding the best golf club sets (opens in new tab) for your game is hard enough and it gets even harder if you play golf left-handed.
 Although approximately 10 per cent of the world's population are left-handed, golf lefties are pretty rare.
-There are a few famous ones: there's 'Lefty' himself, Phil Mickelson, a five-time Major winner - and you have fellow Masters champions Mike Weir and Bubba Watson.
+There are a few famous ones: there's 'Lefty' himself, Phil Mickelson, a six-time Major winner - and you have fellow Masters champions Mike Weir and Bubba Watson.

 However, when you factor in that many left-handers actually play the game right-handed, it means they're aren't too many knocking around.
 So, what does this mean if you're one of those players who needs left-handed clubs?
 How do you find the best left-handed golf clubs?

 Mickelson and co don't struggle to get golf clubs (opens in new tab) - and neither will you.
 If there's one downside to being a lefty, it's that retailers tend not to have so many left-handed clubs - there are exceptions, see below - to either try or walk out the shop with.
 It's not the end of the world - you'll just have to be a patient and wait a while for your order to arrive.

 However, being a left-handed player can mean you have fewer options, as Terry Sims, Managing Director, Golf Retail Group, explains.

 "Generally, you'll get a lower offering in hybrids and sometimes no lofted fairway woods, plus fewer choices with putter (opens in new tab) head types.
 It's all down to mould costs against sales, and so on.
 So in the best case, Ping does 100% of models in left-handed, Titleist (opens in new tab) and Callaway 95%, TaylorMade 90-95%, Srixon/Cleveland 75-80% and Mizuno 65%."

 "I’m told it’s deemed to be bad luck to be left handed in parts of Asia," adds Sims.